r/Quibble Growth Analytics

 Reader-identity questions like "What's the worst book you read?" average 3–5× more comments than announcement-style posts, creating sustained discussion threads.

-7 of the top 10 posts by shares are from the team — consistently creating pass-along content that travels off-platform.
+6 of the top 10 posts by upvotes are from the team — a strong signal that team content is shaping the visible subreddit feed.

 Image posts punch above their word count

-Short visual posts (Frog & Toad comic, Amy Poehler quote image) drive upvotes and shares with minimal effort.
+Short visual posts (Frog & Toad comic, Amy Poehler quote image) drive upvotes with minimal effort.
 High-resonance visuals are an underused, high-ROI format.

 Cadence correlates with subreddit velocity